 Bridget Terry Long

-Saris Professor of Education and Economics, Academic Dean
+Saris Professor of Education and Economics; Dean of the Faculty

 Harvard Graduate School of Education

 Dr. Bridget Terry Long, Ph.D. is Dean and Saris Professor of Education and Economics at the Harvard Graduate School of Education.
 A member of the HGSE faculty since 2000, Long served as academic dean from 2013 to 2017 and was previously the faculty director of the Ed.D. and Ph.D. programs from 2010 to 2013.

 Long is an economist who focuses on the transition from high school to higher education and beyond.
 Her research examines the impact of factors such as affordability and academic preparation on college student outcomes.
 Several projects also examine the effects of providing information and assistance with college processes on the likelihood that students engage in important educational activities.
 As part of this line of research, she and co-authors have developed a series of interventions and worked with multiple schools and other organizations to evaluate the impact of these initiatives on behaviors such as saving for college, the completion of financial aid forms, and persistence in higher education.
 Long’s other research projects examine the role of instructor quality, class size, and support programs on educational attainment.

 Long is a research associate of the National Bureau of Economic Research (NBER) and a member of the National Academy of Education.
 She is also a Fellow of the International Academy of Education (IAE).
 Long has won numerous research grants, including major awards from the Bill & Melinda Gates Foundation, the U.S. Department of Education, and the National Science Foundation (NSF).
 She is also on the Board of Directors for MDRC, a nonprofit social policy research organization, and the Society for Research on Educational Effectiveness (SREE).
 She was awarded the Robert P. Huff Golden Quill Award from the National Association of Student Financial Aid Administrators (NASFAA).